BZIvanov/Learning-CSharp/README.md

 - internal - accessible only from the same assembly.
 If nothing specified, classes by default are internal

 - abstract - abstract classes can not be instantiated.
+It is the opposite of sealed, meaning that we can inherit from it, but can not instantiate it.

+- sealed - this keyword can be used only on classes.
+It will disallow us to inherit from that class.

 Fields and methods and everything the class is holding, in terms of terminology is called members.